Man Group finance head exits as "fightback" begins

 Philip Middleton, an analyst at Bank of America Merrill Lynch said it was hard to lay the blame for AHL's performance at Hayes' door, but his approach to managing Man's balance sheet "and layers of bank-like capital" needed a rethink.

 Man shares continued to trade erratically on Monday, in a market preoccupied by the results of the Greek election.
-Shares were trading up 1.2 percent at 73.65 pence by 12:31 p.m.
-British time, ahead of a 0.4 percent rise in the FTSE All-Share index .FTAS.
+Shares were trading up 1.2 percent at 73.65 pence by 12:31 p.m., ahead of a 0.4 percent rise in the FTSE All-Share index .FTAS.

 Man's acquisition in 2010 of fund firm GLG for $1.6 billion - widely criticised by analysts as too expensive - was supposed to diversify the manager's sources of potential profits but AHL still accounts for two-thirds of the group's revenue.